ByteNybbler/MNIKEditor/README.md

 * Ctrl+S: Save level.
 * Ctrl+O: Type in the number of the wlv you want to open.
 * Ctrl+[: Open the previous wlv that was opened.
 This can be done numerous times in a row to retrace your steps, perhaps after having followed LevelExits by pressing G. The last 100 opened wlvs are tracked.
+* Ctrl+PageUp: Go to the next numbered wlv.
+* Ctrl+PageDown: Go to the previous numbered wlv.
 * Ctrl+N: Go to normal brush mode.
 * Ctrl+B: Toggle block mode.
 The cursor brush will be blue while block mode is active.
 * Ctrl+F: Toggle fill mode.
 The cursor brush will be yellow while fill mode is active.